ChokMania/TaskMaster/README.md

 ## Author

-This plugin was created by Sithi5 and ChokMania.
+Created by Sithi5 and ChokMania.

 ## Contributing